hashintel/awesome-hash/README.md

 > A curated list of the best resources in the HASH ecosystem.

 [HASH](https://github.com/hashintel/hash) is a powerful platform for knowledge management and decision-making.
-With it you can integrate and structure data, build block-based interfaces, and develop simulation models of your world.
+With it you can integrate and structure data, build interfaces on top of it, and develop models of your world.

 Read the [contribution guidelines](CONTRIBUTING.md) before submitting a resource.
 Please also note that this repository is *new* and will be expanded in due course.